 - Handlebars: 4-way adjustable

 - Pedals: With toe cages and SPD clips

 - Resistance: Manual magnetic, 24 levels

 - Fitness meter: Time, distance, total distance, RPM, calories, watts, pulse, Bluetooth

 - Warranty: Frame 10 years / All-inclusive three years / Wearable parts and labor six months

 M3i Frame construction

-The Keiser M3i indoor cycle features a v-shape frame, which comes with two main advantages.
+The Keiser M3i indoor cycle features a v-shape frame with two main advantages.
 One, it allows the oblique, upright adjustment of both the handlebar and seat posts, and due to this fact, it can accommodate users of all sizes.
 And two, it has a low center of gravity, which considerably improves its stability.

 The bike’s frame is heavy-duty steel tubing.
 It has a maximum user weight capacity of up to 300 lbs (136 kg).
-It has rust-resistant and abrasion-resistant paint, so if stored and used accordingly (indoors only), it should maintain its fundamental aspect for an extended period.
+Furthermore, it has rust-resistant and abrasion-resistant paint, so if stored and used accordingly (indoors only), it should maintain its fundamental aspect for an extended period.